Ted Bundy: Death row, confessions and execution

-Less than 15 hours before the scheduled July 2 execution, the U.S. Court of Appeals for the Eleventh Circuit stayed it indefinitely and remanded the Chi Omega case back to the Southern District of Florida due to legal issues, including Bundy's mental competency to stand trial and an erroneous instruction by the trial judge during the penalty phase requiring the jury to break a 6–6 tie between life imprisonment and the death penalty—which, ultimately, were never resolved.
+Less than fifteen hours before the scheduled July 2 execution, the U.S. Court of Appeals for the Eleventh Circuit stayed it indefinitely and remanded the Chi Omega case back to the Southern District of Florida due to legal issues, including Bundy's mental competency to stand trial and an erroneous instruction by Judge Cowart during the penalty phase requiring the jury to break a 6–6 tie between life imprisonment and the death penalty—which, ultimately, were never resolved.
 A new date (November 18) was then set to carry out the Leach sentence; the Eleventh Circuit Court issued a stay on November 17.
 In mid-1988, the Eleventh Circuit ruled against Bundy, and in December the Supreme Court denied a motion to review the ruling over the dissents of Justices Thurgood Marshall and William J. Brennan Jr. Within hours of that final denial, a firm execution date of January 24, 1989, was announced.
 Bundy's journey through the appeals courts had been unusually rapid for a capital murder case: "Contrary to popular belief, the courts moved Bundy as fast as they could ...
 Even the prosecutors acknowledged that Bundy's lawyers never employed delaying tactics.
 Though people everywhere seethed at the apparent delay in executing the archdemon, Ted Bundy was actually on the fast track."

 With all appeal avenues exhausted and no further motivation to deny his crimes, Bundy agreed to speak frankly with investigators.
 He confessed to Keppel that he had committed all eight of the Washington and Oregon homicides for which he was the prime suspect.
 He described three additional previously unknown victims in Washington and two in Oregon whom he declined to identify if indeed he ever knew their identities.
-He said he left a fifth corpse—Manson's—on Taylor Mountain, but incinerated her head in Kloepfer's fireplace.
-"He described the Issaquah crime scene [where the bones of Ott, Naslund and Hawkins were found], and it was almost like he was just there", Keppel said.
+He said he left a fifth corpse—Manson's—on Taylor Mountain, but incinerated her skull in Kloepfer's fireplace.
+"He described the Issaquah crime scene [where the bones of Ott, Naslund and Hawkins were found], and it was almost like he was just there," Keppel said.
 "Like he was seeing everything.
 He was infatuated with the idea because he spent so much time there.
 He is just totally consumed with murder all the time."
-Nelson's impressions were similar: "It was the absolute misogyny of his crimes that stunned me", she wrote, "his manifest rage against women.
+Nelson's impressions were similar: "It was the absolute misogyny of his crimes that stunned me," she wrote, "his manifest rage against women.
 He had no compassion at all ... he was totally engrossed in the details.
 His murders were his life's accomplishments."